Menu

 When it comes to wrongful death car accidents are the most common.
 Due to the number of drivers help often people drive and it is no wonder that there are well over hundreds of car crashes per day.
 Those crashes lead to thousands of fatalities each year.

 The vast majority of car accident fatalities are the result of the beast one driver’s negligence.
 This could be caused by speeding, reckless driving, distracted driving, or even driving under the influence.
-In the case of the accident occurring due to road issues then the city may be liable for the wrongful death.
+In the case of the auto accident occurring due to road issues, the city may be liable for the wrongful death.

 Medical Malpractice